-Family doctors are accessed at local clinics, while specialists in most fields can be found in the larger cities.
-You will need a referral by your family doctor for most specialist services.
+Family doctors are accessed at local clinics, while specialists in most fields can be found in larger cities.
+You will need a referral from your family doctor for most specialist services.

 Some local clinics may arrange for visiting specialist services monthly.

 The great thing about the healthcare system is that it is portable between provinces.
-All costs when travelling to another province are reimbursed at the home province’s fee rate.
+All costs when traveling to another province are reimbursed at the home province’s fee rate.

 Services that are covered are determined on a provincial level, so they may differ from province to province.